vd Brink Home Automations

 ~/mqtt_ai_agent.sh codex-permission

 If that works, start Codex and trust the hook with /hooks.
-The notification will trigger when Codex asks for permission, and optionally when a turn stops if you kept the Stop hook.
+The notification then triggers when Codex asks for permission, and optionally when a turn stops if you kept the Stop hook.

-The smart light can be used for more than Claude Code and Codex.
-I also use it for other Home Assistant automations, like CO2 warnings.
-You can find the full build here: Smart and stylish notification light.
+The smart light can do more than signal Claude Code and Codex.
+I also use it for other Home Assistant automations, such as CO2 warnings.
+The full build is here: Smart and stylish notification light.

 ^^ Top | Homepage | Best Buy Tips | Automation Ideas | Blog posts